 Confirm the User Account Control box, if it pops up, by pressing either Yes or Continue.

-Give the installation about a minute or so to proceed.
+Give the installation about a minute or so get going.

 You'll be taken to your web browser to begin the Plex setup.
 If it doesn't open automatically, look in your task tray in the bottom corner of your PC (where the time, date and Wi-Fi icons are found) and double-click the Plex logo.
 When the browser is open, it'll take you through the process of adding your media files to the Plex Media Server.